ajs-voices/once-upon-a-dream/readme.md

 * Morris Hudson is a senior partner of Hudson, Kennedy and Vega a prestigious lawyer firm in NYC with high profile clients and some not so savory clientele.
 * Steven Kennedy, Zane's father and senior partner.
 * Dr. Violet Malone-Kennedy OB to the stars and Zane's mother.
-* Dorian Vega, Angel's adoptive father and senior partner.
+* Daniel Vega, Angel's adoptive father and senior partner.
 His clients and partners do not know he's gay.
 * Marco Lucciano, 5 star chef of Fiore and Angel's adoptive father.
 * Jennifer Price, an up and coming lawyer in the firm Zane's father is trying to get him to date.
 * Anthony Giovanni, Angel's friend he went back packing with and a friend with benefits.
-* Max Parker - Zane's business partner, handles security at Zion
+* Finn Parker - Zane's business partner, handles security at Zion
 * Drew Reed - Zane's business partner, handles the staff and club management
 * Mandy Reed - Drew's wife
 * Veronica Harris - Zane's ex - possible appearance